noobymatze/wicket-html-dsl/README.md

 ```

 This means, the separation of markup files and components/behavior, is
-so ingrained in Wicket, that it is impossible to bridge it.
+so ingrained in Wicket, that it is impossible to nicely bridge it,
+except for probably compiling to it.